kidscancode/godot_recipes/src/content/Math/dot_cross_product.md

 ---
-title: "Vectors: Using dot and cross product"
+title: "Vectors: Using Dot and Cross Product"
 weight: 12
 draft: false
 ---